Official websites use .mil

 Retirement age: You can defer a survivor annuity election or decline coverage until you reach retirement age.
 If you die before reaching retirement age, then no survivor annuity is payable.
 Spousal concurrence is required.

 Age 60: You can defer the survivor annuity until the date that would have been your 60th birthday or the day after your death, whichever is later.
 Spousal concurrence is required.

 Date of death: If you elect an immediate survivor annuity, benefits begin on the day after your death, whether you die before or after retirement age.

 You will receive a letter from your reserve command as you approach retirement age.
-The letter should contain a Reserve Component SBP Election Certificate (Form DD 2656-5).
+The letter should contain a Reserve Component SBP Election Certificate (form and instructions available on our Forms webpage).
 Complete the form and return it to the appropriate address on the back of the form.

 Stopping or Changing Coverage

 Page last updated February 15, 2023